- Unit Effectiveness Process

 For Accelerated Online classes that last less than 15 weeks, the survey period is also one week long, and the survey will close at 11:00 PM two days before the official class end date.

-If you are teaching this fall, one day before your class survey opens, you will receive an e-mail notification from the sender: University of Texas at Arlington [mailto:firstname.lastname@example.org] with the message subject: Upcoming UT Arlington Student Feedback Surveys.
+If you are teaching this fall, one day before your class survey opens, you will receive an e-mail notification from UT Arlington Course Evaluations with the message subject: Your Course Evaluation Has Been Deployed.

 Instructors will also receive periodic response rate notifications throughout the survey period.
 Furthermore, a report notification will also be sent to the instructor when reports are ready for viewing and download.
 This will be after all grades are officially posted by the Registrar.